midhunkalarikkal/FullDomain/Notes/js.md

 In this phase the variables will asiign with thier actual value in the program

-For the function in main memory component it will create a new execution context in the code component when the function is invoked in the main memory component and in the code component there will be a memory and code component its self
+For the function in main memory component it will create a new execution context in the code component when the function is invoked and in the code component there will be a memory and code component its self

 There will store the parameters and variables of the function of the program in the memory component in the first phase